Your Privacy

 • Precum can carry a risk of pregnancy

-Many people ask themselves, “Can I get pregnant from precum?”.
+Many people wonder, “Can I get pregnant from precum?”
 The short answer is yes.

-To understand the likelihood of pregnancy from precum (pre-ejaculate), we first have to define the effectiveness of the pull-out method, the presence of sperm in precum, and for whom the withdrawal method is and is not recommended.
+To understand the likelihood of pregnancy from precum (pre-ejaculate fluid), it’s important to look at the effectiveness of the pull-out method, whether sperm is present in precum, and for whom the withdrawal method may or may not be suitable.

 4.8